Residency & Fellowship Programs

 Congenital Cardiac Surgery Fellowship

 The University of Michigan offers an ACGME approved Congenital Cardiac Surgery Fellowship.
-This fellowship will transition to a 2-year (24 month) program beginning in the Summer of 2023.
+This fellowship will transition to a 2-year (24 month) program that begins in the summer.
 All rotations are performed at the C. S. Mott Children’s Hospital.
 Applications will be accepted every other year for a two-year ODD start date.
 The graduates are eligible for the American Board of Thoracic Surgery Congenital Cardiac Surgery certification process.

 The fellowship is two years in duration and follows completion of either an integrated cardiothoracic surgery residency a 4+3 cardiothoracic program, or a cardiothoracic surgery fellowship (2 or 3 years).
 The residency encompasses surgical training for congenital cardiac surgery along with the full spectrum of perioperative care.
 The Section of Pediatric Cardiac Surgery at C.S.
 Mott Children’s Hospital, has developed a regional, national and international reputation of excellence, as well as wide referral practice in pediatric cardiovascular surgery.
 A full scope of congenital heart disease care is offered at our center including high risk neonatal surgery, adult congenital heart surgery, hybrid procedures, heart transplantation, and mechanical assist devices.